AgrigateOne/jasper_reports/nspack/packout_summary/packout_summary.md

 ## Generating the report

 The report can be generated as:

-* From the `Production runs | Reports | Aggregate Packout` menu .
+  * Production runs | Reports | Aggregate Packout

        * From the returned screen several or default parameters are selected.
        * The report can either display summarized info or the details are displayed

 ## Report parameters
 | Parameter | Description | Source |